MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 ## Telemetry data not stored for operators with **Restricted Operator** role in certain cases

 Operators with the **Restricted Operator** role that don't have the appendTo privilege can access and operate guides but their session data (telemetry) is not stored for time-tracking purposes.

-## The account picker becomes unresponsive if you stay on it for more than 25 seconds during HoloLens sign-in

-On the page where you can select among the different accounts that are saved on [!include[pn-hololens](../includes/pn-hololens.md)], you must select an option within 25 seconds.
-After 25 seconds, the page becomes unresponsive, and you must restart the app.
-This issue has been fixed on RS5 but still exists on RS4 if you have that version installed.

 ## When you place large assets on HoloLens, you might experience minor loading delays